r0kk3rz/droid-config-f5321/sparse/boot/flashing-README.txt

 than 34.3.A.0.228 and you have already unlocked your device's bootloader, then you will need to use Windows for one step of the flashing procedure.

-= STEP 1: GETTING AN Xperia™ X Compact =
+= STEP 1: GETTING AN XPERIA™ X COMPACT =

 Get an Xperia™ X Compact, model number F5321.
 To be able to replace the Sony Android system with Sailfish X, you will need to be able to unlock the bootloader of